waldevski/website/content/publication/computerassisted/index.md

 abstract:

 # Summary.
 An optional shortened abstract.
-summary: While it is fun to generate music using machine learning, it might be more even fun if we had some control over the results.
-As a simple starting point, rather than allowing the algorithm to choose all the notes, played with partially specify a piece of music.
-We give a taste of what can be done in this space. <br> <br> We started with a piece by Mozart from the MuseData corpus.
-With this track and a previously trained model as our starting point, we  <br><br> **1.** Chose a single voice (or midi track) to use as our guideline.
-You can hear this voice in isolation in the first track of the playlist below. <br> **2.** Fixed the rhythmic (or timing) information of the remaining three tracks to be the same as that of the original midi file. <br> **3.** Sampled the pitches of the remaining tracks condiitonal on the above information.
-Two such samples are included here.
-In these samples, the original Mozart line has the timbre of a grand piano, while the remaining (computer generated) lines have the timbre of a synthesised guitar.
-One sample is generated using conditional sampling, the other conditional probability maximisation (leading to two different characters of result as discussed in the paper).<br><br>The accompaniments are clearly responding to the fixed line from Mozart.
-It is sobering to compare the results with the sparkling playfulness of the original composition, however.
-The final track in the playlist demonstrates this, with the same instrument patches (timbres) as before, applied to the original notes of the input midi file.
+summary: In the audio playlist linked below, we take a piece by Mozart from and **1)** Fix the melody line (the first track). **2)** Fix the rhythmic (or timing) information of the remaining three tracks to that of the original midi file (last track). **3)** Select the pitches of the remaining tracks conditional on the above (second and third tracks); one example uses conditional sampling with our **particle filter**, the other using conditional probability maximisation with a **beam search**, giving two different styles.

-tags: []
+tags:
+- Music Models

 # Display this page in the Featured widget?
 featured: true